UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Key Takeaways

-• Georgia Natural Gas (GNG) often advertises some of the most competitive fixed rates per therm for customers with established credit, especially on 12- and 24-month plans.
+• Georgia Natural Gas (GNG) often advertises highly competitive fixed rates per therm for customers with established credit, especially on 12- and 24-month plans.

 • SCANA Energy operates a state-designated Regulated Division, serving as a reliable provider of last resort for residents with limited or poor credit.

-• Both providers charge monthly customer service fees and early termination fees that you must factor into your total annual energy budget.
+• Both providers charge monthly customer service fees and early termination penalties that you must factor into your total annual energy budget before signing a contract.

 SCANA Energy